Ti’at Restoration Completed!

 The Students who have been active in the Tiat Restoration and the Reburial presented at the 2016 SACNUS Conference at the Long Beach Convention Center on October 12 Link to SACNAS Conference Link to Dr. Keolu Fox on Kuelana and Science Link to Dr. Gregory Cajete Presentation

 Display of Tiat Restoration in Fine Arts Building 4

-All CSULB students are welcome to participate in this AISES sponsored project.
-Funded by the College of Engeneering that has a sustained commitment to supporting American Indian Students at CSULB, in 2012, the CSULB College of Engeneering was recognized as being #1 in the nation for granting Bachelor’s degrees in Engeneering to American Indians.
+All CSULB students were encouraged to participate in this AISES sponsored project.
+Funded by the College of Engeneering.
+The College has a sustained commitment to supporting American Indian Students at CSULB and in 2012, the CSULB College of Engeneering was recognized as being #1 in the nation for granting Bachelor’s degrees in Engeneering to American Indians.

 More information about the Tiat Restoration is listed below:

 Under the direction of Marcus Lopez and Mike Anderson the Ti’at was moved to CSULB on Saturday, July 27.
 CSULB Students will be able to participate in repairing the Ti’at and learning more about the meaning and significance of this ocean going canoe during the Fall semester of 2014.
 In the Spring of 2014, Marcus Lopez (Chumash) kicked off the first event for the Tiat Restoration on Friday, April 25 at CSULB.
 Free lunch was provided to the participants which took place in the Engineering Department where the Ti’at will be repaired.
 (See: Ti’at Fliers) The Ti’at Restoration Project was featured in an Orange County Register Article.
 Link to Orange County Register Article.